 All of your plans could be waylaid by new legislation, tax reform, or policies that could affect your business and how it operates.
 Aligning yourself with strong business advisors such as an attorney, CPA and financial advisor can help you stay informed and on top of these changes and how they may impact your business.
 It is crucial to meet regularly with your advisors to review changes that could influence your bottom line – and possibly alter your plans for the near future.

-Making the time investment in the above items during a slower season will ensure more efficiencies as business picks up and you strive to reach next year’s goals.
+Making the time investment in the above items and creating a business to do list during a slower season will ensure more efficiencies as business picks up and you strive to reach next year’s goals.
 The importance of taking a step back to ensure you are on the right track should not be downplayed.
 These strategic to-do items will definitely help you check in on your business, goals and objectives and give you a better perspective moving forward.